ha1tch/pdfex/README.md

 `pdfex` is a Go library and command-line tool for parsing PDF files and extracting text and metadata.
 It provides a clean API for developers and a versatile command-line interface for end users.

+## STATUS: EXPERIMENTAL
+#### The design is mostly done and it almost works, but several crucial features are still not supported / not implemented.

 ## Features

 - Parse and extract text from PDF files